FE Davy 1st generation

 2009 Davy’s expands wholesale and private sales by acquiring established Wine & Spirit Merchant, Mayor Sworder

 2015 Davy’s purchased the famous Fleet Street based wine merchants, El Vino.

-Today, Davy’s Wine Bars maintain the family values of excellent wine, quality food and outstanding service.
+Today, Davy’s remain one of London’s oldest family wine merchants and operators of London wine bars, maintaining the family values of excellent wine, quality food and outstanding service.

 OUR FOOD AND WINE

 Discover our range of menus made using seasonal and, wherever possible, locally sourced ingredients – all perfectly paired with a range of wines from Davy’s Wine Merchants, selected by James Davy and the wine buying team.